Use the Azure portal to create a Service Bus topic and subscriptions to the topic

-For Location, choose the region in which your namespace should be hosted.
+For Location, choose the region in which your namespace should be hosted.1.

-Select Create.
+Select Review + create.
 The system now creates your namespace and enables it.
 You might have to wait several minutes as the system provisions resources for your account.

 You see the home page for your service bus namespace.